Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-weaviate-to-qdrant.md

 #### Example

 Let's consider a scenario where the `text-embedding-ada-002` model is used to compute the embedding vectors.
-Then, to store 100,000 chunks in just one project, the amount of memory we need is calculated as follows:
+Then, to store 100,000 Chunks in just one project, the amount of memory we need is calculated as follows:

 ```text
 memory_size = (100000 * 1536 * 0.000004 * 1.5) + (1 * 10) = 931.6 MB`
 ```

-Similarly, for 1 million chunks with `text-embedding-ada-002` vectors in one project,
+Similarly, for 1 million Chunks with `text-embedding-ada-002` vectors in one project,

 ```text
 memory_size = (1000000 * 1536 * 0.000004 * 1.5) + (1 * 10) = 9226 MB = 9.226 GB